Available Practitioners

 SPECIALTIES

-After 25 years of being an “All-Star Christian”—raised in the church, deeply invested in my spirituality, with a Bible degree in hand and plans to be a missionary—I grew tired.
-Tired of over-serving, of being a flawless example, and of imposed limits because I am a woman.
-While earning my graduate degree in counseling, I realized that the religious dogma I once internalized began to feel like it was choking me.
-Simultaneously, I was experiencing personal losses – so when it felt like life was unraveling, I began therapy to explore the pain I was experiencing in the religious system.
-Through this process the tiny, perfect box that my life once fit in, blew open and the former right answers and assurances I previously clung to were no longer available to me.
-My process of deconstruction did not feel like a conscious choice, but instead a response to the gradual, intuitive movements of my soul.
+Through this process, the tiny, perfect box that my life once fit in blew open, and the former right answers and assurances I had clung to were no longer available to me.
+My deconstruction did not feel like a conscious choice, but rather a response to the gradual, intuitive movements of my soul.
 As I opened my heart to the world and myself for the first time, I outgrew my Christian worldview.
 Now, nearly a decade after my faith began dissolving, I am still healing and discovering the Wild (natural and free) woman within.

-My own journey inspires my work with my clients.
-If you feel like you’ve lost part of your soul and are ready to recover hidden treasures that were there all along, I will voyage with you.
+My own journey inspires the work I do with my clients.
+If you feel like you've lost part of your soul and are ready to recover hidden treasures that were there all along, I will voyage with you.
 If you are tired of sleepwalking—going through the motions of life, and want more out of life, I will explore with you.
-If your heart is broken and you’re not sure how to heal it, I’ll stand by you as it mends.
+If your heart is broken and you're not sure how to heal it, I'll stand by you as it mends.
 If you have been hurt by religious systems, leaders, or entities and need someone to enter that space with you, I will help you find the safety to do that.
-Or if you don’t even know where to begin, if life feels scary and unknown—you are in the right place.
-I enjoy working with clients who are or have experienced Trauma, adverse religious experiences (including repressed femininity, toxic masculinity, shame culture, etc.), eating disorders, loss and bereavement, depression, veterans and partners of veterans, LGBTQ+ folks and parents (such as moms needing postpartum support).
-In our sessions, I pay attention to emotional and bodily cues and encourage nonjudgmental curiosity about whatever issue, emotion, or topic you are dealing with.
-This approach (called Internal Family Systems) allows you to create a healing relationship with yourself, which is the foundation for resilience in your external world.
-Previous clients tell me they experience genuine warmth and empathy in our relationship.
-I am here to support your journey as each individual is unique.
+Or if you don't even know where to begin, if life feels scary and unknown—you are in the right place.

-Outside of work, I'm a married mother of 3, so there is never a dull moment.
+Outside of work, I'm a married mother of three, so there is never a dull moment.
 I feel most alive when I am outdoors, hiking and breathing.
 I also love painting, a good cup of coffee, training for triathlons, doing my own therapy/holistic growth (yes, I find this fun!), traveling, and a glass of wine with some Netflix & chill.

 Master of Arts in Licensed Professional Counseling from Denver Seminary (2013)